Keegan-Evans/Keegan-Evans.github.io/_posts/2020-09-14-Daily-Progress.md

 	However, I am ~~strugg~~ working through a function to determine straights and to sort the cards by rank.
 More specifically, I think I understand how to implement a sort, but only if I have boolean primitive that I can use to determine which of two values comes first.
 I am sure that there is an easy solution that I am missing.
 Normally when I feel like this, I have missed something simple.
 To that end, I am re-reading the entire recursion section (section *IV*).
-I some ideas on how to impliment this boolean function, but hope clarify my thinking on this into something useful while reviewing.
+I some ideas on how to implement this boolean function, but hope clarify my thinking on this into something useful while reviewing.

 - Markdown notation of the day the ~~strike through~~, by `~~strike through~~`.